Sustainable fish farming systems can increase seafaood production while reducing environmental impact.

 This cage culture system has an unique construction and assembly method that makes it a particularly cost-effective closed fish cage.
 The Aquasafe technology is patented.

 Seafarming Systems develops both closed and semi closed fish farming systems.
 They prevent water from the upper water layers where algae, salmon lice and other microorganisms are located from entering the fish cage.
-In addition an active water circulation system ensures that plenty of oxygen rich water is obtained from depths free from salmon lice and algae.
+An active water circulation system ensures that plenty of oxygen rich water is obtained from depths free from salmon lice and algae.

 Escape-proof fish cages can hold a larger number of fish.
 Excellent water supply and water circulation allows for higher density of fish in the cage.
 Water circulators that exercise the fish, excellent water quality and even temperatures can provide faster growth rates.
 Improved working conditions also contribute to increased productivity. utilizing fish cages that collect sludge, larger areas may become available for fish farming.
 Fish cages with a larger volume per surface area also contribute to increased productivity.
 Automated operations due to integrated solutions for sorting, grading, starving and delivering in batches provide flexibility in the production and improved working conditions reducing the need for support vessels.